 In this case, you should move the ficus tree to a location where it will get more light.

-Pests – Ficus trees are susceptible to a few pests and these pests can cause a ficus tree to drop leaves.
+Pests – Ficus trees are susceptible to a few pests that can cause a ficus tree to drop leaves.
 Often, a sure sign of a pest problem will be that the leaves on the ficus tree will be sticky or have liquid dripping off them as well as falling off.
 If this is the problem, you will need to treat the plant with insecticide like neem oil.

 Fungus – Ficus trees are also occasionally affected by fungus, which can make the tree drop its leaves.
 Often, a ficus tree with a fungus will have yellow or brown spots on the leaves.

 To correct treat this reason for ficus tree leaves falling off, use fungicide (like neem oil) on the tree.